AlphaHasher/alphahasher.github.io/_posts/2025-03-10-the-quran-as-a-confirmation-of-the-holy-bible.md

 > Surah 6:115
 > The Word of your Lord has been perfected in truth and justice. **None can change His Words**.
-And He is the All\-Hearing, All\- Knowing.
+And He is the All-Hearing, All- Knowing.